WAN2748/Project1-MP3Crazy/README.md

 * Add mediaqurrys for responsiveness

-* Fix bugs from api
+* Fix bugs from API

 * Add YouTube search

 =========================================================

 #### Screenshot of live repo: